StAResComp/2019-05-02-standrews/lessons/python/tutor_notes.md

 **SLIDE** Motivation

 - Once a useful function is written, it gets reused over and over, often without further checking
+    - There is often an assumption that if other people use a function/bit of code that it works correctly.
+This may not always be true.
 - When you write a function you should:
   - **Test output for correctness**
   - **Document the expected function**